 With three campuses spread over three continents, The SAIS Observers prides itself on its international team.
 The team wants to bring current, interesting, and stimulating articles to its readers, not only in the countries that have SAIS campuses, but from around the world.

-T.J. is a first year MA student at SAIS Europe, focusing on European and Eurasian Studies and a minor of Energy, Resources, and the Environment, and is originally from the great Pacific Northwest, hailing from Tenino, WA.
-He is a father to his eight-year-old son Nolan, a Marine Corps veteran of 15 years and three deployments, and a 2014 graduate of National Intelligence University.
-His media experiences include staff writing for a San Diego-based law firm, and as a social media manager for an electric company in Lacey, WA, and as the Deputy Editor-in-chief and Editor-in-chief of The SAIS Observer in the 2017-2018 Academic Year.
+T.J. is a second -year MA student at SAIS Washington, focusing on European and Eurasian Studies and a minor of Energy, Resources, and the Environment, originally from the Olympia area in Washington He is a father to his nine-year-old son Nolan, a Marine Corps veteran of 15 years and three deployments, a SAIS Europe alum, and a 2014 graduate of National Intelligence University.
+His media experiences include staff writing for a San Diego-based law firm, as a social media manager for an electric company in Lacey, WA, and as the Deputy Editor-in-chief and Editor-in-chief of The SAIS Observer in the 2017-2018 Academic Year.
 His hobbies include playing drums, ultimate frisbee, cooking things and stuff on his offset smoker, hiking, and camping.
 His work can be found on The Defense Post and the Bear Market Brief for Foreign Policy Research Institute.
 Twitter: @sjostromtj

 Social Media Editor